collinlewin/STELA-Toolkit/docs/overview.md

 - Supports **white noise fitting** alongside observational error

-After training, you can generate posterior samples or predictions at arbitrary times — enabling accurate interpolation and uncertainty propagation.
+After training, you can generate posterior samples or predictions at any times of interest, enabling accurate interpolation as well as uncertainty propagation by drawing more and more evenly sampled realizations/samples to compute the data product of interest.

 ---

 ### 2. Frequency-Domain Tools

-Using GP-modeled light curves or evenly-sampled data, STELA enables:
+Taking inputs of either a trained GP model, or evenly-sampled data defined using the `LightCurve` class, STELA can compute:

-- **Power Spectrum** — Measures variability power at different frequencies
+- **Power Spectrum**: Measures the amount of variability/power at different frequencies (normalized periodogram).
-- **Cross Spectrum** — Frequency-domain relationship between two light curves
+- **Cross Spectrum**: Measures the relationship between two light curves via both real and imaginary parts
-- **Coherence** — Quantifies signal correlation at each frequency
-- **Lag-Frequency Spectrum** — Time delay as a function of frequency
+- **Lag-Frequency Spectrum**: Time delay as a function of frequency, from the phase of the cross spectrum
-- **Lag-Energy Spectrum** — Time lag across energy bands
+- **Lag-Energy Spectrum**: Time lag across energy bands

-All tools propagate uncertainty using GP samples or Monte Carlo simulations.
+- **Coherence Spectrum**: Quantifies how correlated the signal is at each frequency.
+Bias due to noise can be optionally accounted for.

+When Gaussian Process realizations are used, STELA performs Monte Carlo sampling to derive uncertainties: Uncertainty is propagated by computing the data product of interest for each pair of realizations, resulting in a distribution of the final quantity in each frequency bin.

 ---

-### 3. Time-Domain Lag Analysis
+### 5. Time-Domain Lag Analysis

-STELA supports two methods for measuring time-domain lags:
+STELA provides two approaches for time-domain lag estimation:

-- **Interpolated Cross-Correlation Function (ICCF)**
+- **Interpolated Cross-Correlation (ICCF)**:

-    - Interpolates one light curve onto the other's grid
+  - Linearly interpolates one light curve onto another
-    - Estimates peak or centroid of the correlation curve
+  - Computes peak and centroid lag
+  - Uses Monte Carlo simulations for uncertainty estimation via redrawing flux values

-- **GP-Based Cross-Correlation**
+- **GP-Based Cross-Correlation**:

-    - Uses GP realizations to compute posterior-distributed lags
+  - Computes lag distributions across many GP realizations
-    - Reflects realistic uncertainty and sampling effects
+  - Outputs mean and standard deviation of peak and centroid lags

 ---

-### 4. Data Simulation and Preprocessing
+### 6. Light Curve Simulation

-STELA includes tools to:

-- Simulate synthetic light curves with:
+STELA allows for simulating synthetic light curves using the method of Timmer and Konig:

-    - Power-law power spectra
-    - Specified variability amplitude
+- Specified power spectral properties (e.g., power-law slopes)
-    - Injected time lags
+- Injected time lags with configurable impulse response functions

-- Load time series from `.dat`, `.csv`, or FITS files

-- Automatically detect and apply preprocessing steps:

-    - Normality correction
-    - Standardization
-    - Resampling to regular time grid
+- Control over sampling, noise level, and structure

+These simulations are useful for benchmarking recovery of lags and variability structure.

 ---

 ## Unified API Design

-Each major object (e.g., `PowerSpectrum`, `LagFrequencySpectrum`, `GaussianProcess`) includes:
+Every major class in STELA (e.g., `PowerSpectrum`, `LagFrequencySpectrum`, `GaussianProcess`) includes:

-- `.plot()` method with consistent styling
+- `.plot()` method with easily visualizing results
-- Uncertainty-aware results
-- Fully documented parameters and attributes

-STELA accepts either raw `LightCurve` objects or trained `GaussianProcess` models in most functions — allowing users to apply the pipeline flexibly.
+- Accepts inputs of either raw `LightCurve` objects or trained `GaussianProcess` models.

+    - If samples have not been previously generated for a Gaussian process model, STELA will do so itself, generating 1000 samples on an evenly sampled time grid of 1000 points.

 ---